Safe, Reliable, Sustainable Insulation Products. That’s Our Promise.

 Supporting Forestry and Community

 Our advanced wood fiber insulation technology is breathing new life into the forest products industry, reinvigorating local communities.
-For decades, paper mills have been a major economic driver across the U.S., but, with less paper needed these days, many have been forced to close their doors.
-We revitalized a shuttered paper mill in Madison, Maine, and continue to step up, converting forest byproducts into cost-competitive, environmentally-sustainable insulation solutions.
+Paper mills were a major economic driver across the U.S. for decades, but decreased paper demand caused many to close.
+We revitalized a shuttered paper mill in Madison, Maine, and continue to step up, converting forest byproducts into cost-competitive, environmentally-sustainable insulation products for energy efficient home design.